hpgrahsl/kryptonite-for-kafka/README.md

 }
 ```

 **NOTE:** Encrypted fields are always represented as **Base64-encoded strings** which contain both, the **ciphertext of the fields original value** and authenticated but unencrypted(!) meta-data.
+If you want to learn about a few more details look [here](#cipher-algorithm-specific).

 #### Decryption of selected fields

-Given that the secret key material used to encrypt the original data record is made available to a specific sink connector, the CipherField SMT can be configured to decrypt the data like so:
+Provided that the secret key material used to encrypt the original data record is made available to a specific sink connector, the CipherField SMT can be configured to decrypt the data like so:

 ```json5
 {